 General summary

-The work objectives have been the following:
+The work objectives were as follows:

 Assessing the significance of geological uncertainty in the early stages of CO2 storage operations.

-Applying a mathematical tool to perform global sensitivity analysis and probabilistic risk study for assessing the geological uncertainty impacts on the success of CO2 storage.
+Applying a mathematical tool to perform global sensitivity analysis and probabilistic risk assessment of geological uncertainty effects on the success of CO2 storage.

-Introducing a frame-work for extensive realistic sensitivity analysis and risk assessment of geological CO2 storage.
+Introducing a framework for extensive realistic sensitivity analysis and risk assessment of geological CO2 storage.

-The significance of geological uncertainty is discussed by extensive study on CO2 flow in different geological models.
-Sensitivity analysis and risk assessment have resulted in ranking of the studied geological parameters for various flow responses in the medium.
-The work-flow implemented in this

-work is a stepwise procedure that can be generalized to be used in any similar large scale analysis.
+The significance of geological uncertainty is examined through an extensive study of CO2 flow in different geological models.
+Sensitivity analysis and risk assessment provided a ranking of the studied geological parameters for various flow responses in the chosen medium.
+The workflow implemented in this study is a stepwise procedure that can be generalized for use in any similar large-scale analysis.

-Implementation of the work-flow
+Implementation of the workflow

-This thesis incorporated working with large number of realizations, various flow scenarios, and different procedures and soft-wares.
-While the study was in progress, new ideas and challenges raised that required manipulation of new parts in the work-flow.
-In order to achieve the defined goals of the research, an automated work-flow was designed that connected different parts of the study.
-This enhanced the efficiency of performing necessary modifications to the work-flow.
+This thesis incorporated working with a large number of realizations, various flow scenarios, and different procedures and software.
+While the study was in progress, new ideas and challenges required the manipulation of new steps in the workflow.
+To achieve the defined goals of the research, an automated workflow was designed that connected different parts of the study.
+This enhanced the efficiency of performing necessary modifications to the workflow.

-MATLAB programming language is used for implementing the work-flow in this research.
-The main reason for this choice, apart from the rich facilities available within MATLAB toolboxes, is to use many functions within the MATLAB Reservoir Simulation Toolbox (MRST) available as free and open-source software in MATLAB language.
-For flow simulation, a commercial software is used, which is a standard simulator for oil and gas industry and research.
+The MATLAB programming language is used for implementing the workflow in this research.
+The main reason for this choice, apart from the rich facilities available within the MATLAB toolboxes, is to utilize the numerous functions within the MATLAB Reservoir Simulation Toolbox (MRST) that is available as free and open-source software.
+For flow simulations, commercial software is used, which is a standard simulator for the oil and gas industry and research.

-Figure 1 shows the elements of the work-flow implemented by a large number of MATLAB functions.
-Functions from MRST at SINTEF and the stochastic tools of SIMTECH group in Stuttgart university are utilized and merged into the work-flow.
-The design is made such that the work-flow is flexible and general.
-Some research has been done by replacing the commercial simulator with in-house simulators at SINTEF, but the main study was performed using a commercial standard simulator.
+Figure 1 shows the workflow elements implemented using numerous MATLAB functions.
+Functions from MRST at SINTEF and the stochastic tools from the SIMTECH group at Stuttgart University are utilized and merged into the workflow.
+The workflow design is constructed to be flexible and general.
+Some research at SINTEF has been performed by replacing the commercial simulator with in-house simulators.
+However, the main study is performed using a commercial standard simulator.

 Generic application of results

 We rank the most influential geological parameters for early stages of CO2 storage operations.
-The demonstrated work-flow can be used in any study concerning the site selection and early stages of geological CO2 storage.
-However, there are some limitations in our presentation of the work-flow that need to be considered when this work is to be consulted for any similar study.
+The demonstrated workflow can be used in any study concerning the site selection and early stages of geological CO2 storage.
+However, there are some limitations in our presentation of the workflow that must be considered when this work is applied in similar studies.

-First limitation is the SAIGUP model size.
-CO2 storage studies requires large models that can cover the CO2 spatial traveling extents within the aquifer.
+The first limitation is the SAIGUP model size.
+CO2 storage studies require large models that can cover the CO2 spatial traveling extent within the aquifer.
 Therefore, our study is limited to the domain around the injector.

-Figure 1: Flow-chart of work process implemented in an automated procedure.
+Figure 1: Flowchart of workflow implemented in an automated procedure.

-An over-pressurized injection can introduce breakings in the sealing cap-rock that is aimed to be used for structural strapping of CO2 .
-It is more feasible to use minimum number of wells to minimize the costs of the project and also the risk of CO2 leakage via drilled wells after they are abandoned.
-Therefore, a typical injection scenario include few number of injectors with no production well to balance the injection pressure.
-The elliptic nature of pressure equation and the small compressibility of the medium result in a large area influenced by injection pressure.
-Therefore, the pressure related studies need a large size of model to study the influence of the impulse imposed by the injector on the entire region connected to that impulse.
+An over-pressurized injection can introduce breakings in the sealing cap-rock that is used for structural CO2 trapping.
+It is more feasible to use a minimum number of wells to minimize the project costs and the risk of CO2 leakage through abandoned wells.
+Therefore, a typical injection scenario includes a few injectors with no production well to balance the injection pressure.
+The elliptic nature of the pressure equation and the small compressibility of the medium produce a large area influenced by the injection pressure.
+Therefore, pressure-related studies require a large model domain to study the effect of the impulse imposed by the injector on the entire region connected to the impulse.